 Using a disclaimer can reduce the risk of an employer being liable for the acts of its employees if it shown the employer had a clear policy regarding email.

-Please note: An email disclaimer will not provide complete protection and has yet to be fully tested in the Australian courts.
+Please note this will not provide complete protection and has yet to be fully tested in the Australian courts.
 However the use of an email disclaimer is fundamental to risk management and best practice for a company.
-A well written Email Disclaimer such as the one provided by LawPath can go the extra mile in protecting individuals, companies and their information.
+A well written disclaimer such as the one provided by Lawpath can go the extra mile in protecting individuals, companies and their information.